-1.3 Review of the BRS Policy / Sunset Clause
+2.3.
+Review of the BRS Policy

-The BRS Policy will be valid for a period of three years from the date of its approval by the Board subject to review of the policy at an early date by the Nodal Officer, General Manager (Finance), if there are any change/s in regulatory guidelines in this regard and shall be submitted to the Board for approval.
+The BRS Policy will be updated from time to time by the Nodal Officer, General Manager (Finance), in the light of amendments to laws, rules and regulations, as applicable, and an annual review shall be submitted to the Board for approval.

-2. BRS Philosophy:
+3. BRS Philosophy: